Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 On the second line, specify the number of random test cases your exercise should generate.
 Random test cases are not required but are highly encouraged — they are simple to create and add robustness to the testing strategy.

 Next, define a list of fixed test cases.
 Each test case is itself a list of arguments.
-The stub code below includes 5 empty test cases as placeholders, but you may use more or less.
+The stub code below includes 5 empty test cases as placeholders, but you may use more or fewer.
 Insert arguments into each test case placeholder.

 Remember: every test case must be a list of arguments, even if there is only one.
 For example: